Kenny Rivero

 Kenny Rivero (born 1981, Washington Heights, Manhattan, New York) is a Dominican-American visual artist who makes paintings, drawings, and sculptures that explore the complexity of identity through narrative images, collage and assemblage, language, and symbolism.
-Rivero is currently a Lecturer in Painting and Printmaking at the Yale School of Art and a Visiting Artist at The Cooper Union.
+Rivero is currently an assistant professor at Columbia University School of the Arts.
+He was previously a lecturer in Painting and Printmaking at the Yale School of Art and a visiting artist at The Cooper Union.

 Early life and education

 Rivero was born to Dominican parents and raised in Washington Heights, Manhattan, NY.
 His Dominican-American identity and personal history is central to his work.

 He received a BFA from the School of Visual Arts (2006), New York, NY, and an MFA in Painting and Printmaking from Yale University School of Art, New Haven, CT (2012).
 He attended the Skowhegan School of Painting and Sculpture in 2017.